j3soon/nvidia-isaac-summary/README.md

 - Nova Carter [[link](https://robotics.segway.com/nova-carter/)][[spec](https://docs.nvidia.com/isaac/doc/novacarter.html)]
   a reference design robot based on the Isaac Nova Orin architecture.
   > a reference design robot that uses the Nova Orin compute and sensor architecture.
-It’s a complete robotics development platform that accelerates the development and deployment of next-generation Autonomous Mobile Robots (AMRs).
+It's a complete robotics development platform that accelerates the development and deployment of next-generation Autonomous Mobile Robots (AMRs).
 You can learn more about it from our partner, Segway Robotics
   >
   > -- [NVIDIA Isaac Nova Orin](https://developer.nvidia.com/isaac/nova-orin)

 - NVIDIA IGX Orin [[link](https://www.nvidia.com/en-us/edge-computing/products/igx/)]
   > an industrial-grade, edge AI platform that combines enterprise-level hardware, software, and support.
-It’s purpose-built for industrial and medical environments, delivering powerful AI compute, high-bandwidth sensor processing, enterprise security, and functional safety.
+It's purpose-built for industrial and medical environments, delivering powerful AI compute, high-bandwidth sensor processing, enterprise security, and functional safety.
 The platform also comes with NVIDIA AI Enterprise and up to 10 years of support, so you can confidently deliver AI safely and securely to support human and machine collaboration.
   >
   > -- [NVIDIA IGX Orin](https://www.nvidia.com/en-us/edge-computing/products/igx/)